turkeryilmaz/openairinterface5g/tools/profiling/README.md

 # OAI nrUE/gNB archival profiler

-This directory contains the offline utilities for the explicitly enabled nrUE/gNB boundary-event profiler.
+This directory contains the offline utilities for the explicitly enabled nrUE/gNB profiler.
+Schema 2 records boundary durations and instant events with causal and execution context that later stage, kernel, and microarchitectural probes can share.
 Profiling remains disabled unless `-P` or `OAI_PROFILE` enables it.

 ## Default archive layout